 Breast augmentation is a surgical procedure that is intended to increase the size of the breasts.
 It is an elective cosmetic surgery that involves placing an implant into the breast tissue to add volume and fullness.
-Many women decide to undergo a breast augmentation as they may have been born with small breasts, or breasts that are different sizes.
+Many women decide to undergo breast augmentation, as nature might have graced them with small breasts, or breasts that are different sizes.
 Many women also proceed with surgery after pregnancy, breastfeeding, after weight loss, or simply due to the natural aging process in order to restore a youthful, soft looking breast shape and volume.
 Regardless of the reason, the surgeons at Toronto Cosmetic Clinic enhance the breasts to suit your needs and expectations.

 What Breast Augmentation Can Do For You:

 Fullness in the breasts can balance out a female’s hourglass figure.
 Breast implants enhance, fill, and perk up the chest area.
 By adding volume to the breasts, this can help to address uneven breasts.
 If for example one breast is larger than the other, 2 different sizes of implants can be used to make up for the difference in size.
 Breast implants in some cases can also help to lift the breasts up and add projection.
 Overall, breast augmentation will not only improve your body image but also your self confidence!
 Back to the top

 Regardless of the implant style or size, at Toronto Cosmetic Clinic, the cost of your breast augmentation surgery is not affected by this, leaving you one less thing to worry about!
 Pricing starts from $7,000 (includes general anesthesia), and to read more information on this, please visit our page on Breast Augmentation Cost.